-Vaccines are safe and proven effective to protect against diseases – and now they are available in the fight against COVID-19.
-Please read further for more information about COVID-19 vaccine approval and availability.
+Vaccines are now here in the fight against COVID-19.
+Please read further for more information.

 On This Page:

 - About COVID-19 Vaccine

 - How COVID-19 Vaccines Work

 - When Will COVID-19 Vaccines Be Available Here